cobwebos/docs/articles/azure-stack/azure-stack-connect-cli.md

 ms.tgt_pltfrm: na
 ms.devlang: na
 ms.topic: article
-ms.date: 05/31/2016
+ms.date: 07/14/2017
 ms.author: sngun
-ms.translationtype: Human Translation
+ms.translationtype: HT
-ms.sourcegitcommit: 31ecec607c78da2253fcf16b3638cc716ba3ab89
+ms.sourcegitcommit: 94d1d4c243bede354ae3deba7fbf5da0652567cb
-ms.openlocfilehash: 523f5fddc30333c8fc53572172a2359ae67dc559
+ms.openlocfilehash: fcd845bce02a4440a01237737b11c08ae9f95779
 ms.contentlocale: zh-cn
-ms.lasthandoff: 06/23/2017
+ms.lasthandoff: 07/18/2017

 ---
 # <a name="install-and-configure-cli-for-use-with-azure-stack"></a>Install and configure CLI for use with Azure Stack

 In this document, we guide you through the process of using Azure Command-line Interface (CLI) to manage Azure Stack resources on Linux and Mac client platforms.
-You can use the steps described in this article either from the [Azure Stack POC computer](azure-stack-connect-azure-stack.md#connect-with-remote-desktop) or from an external client if you are [connected through VPN](azure-stack-connect-azure-stack.md#connect-with-vpn).
+You can use the steps described in this article either from the [Azure Stack Development Kit](azure-stack-connect-azure-stack.md#connect-with-remote-desktop) or from an external client if you are [connected through VPN](azure-stack-connect-azure-stack.md#connect-with-vpn).

 ## <a name="install-azure-stack-cli"></a>Install Azure Stack CLI